siddk/udacity/Web Development/Lessons/Lesson6/lesson6.md

 4. Render the HTML (also a stop-gap)

 We will be focusing on the second option for the time being.
 To optimize the database queries, we will be using queries.

+##Memcached##
+Memcached is a very fast in-memory cache, written by Danja, for the website LiveJournal.

+Everybody uses memcached:
+    + Facebook
+    + Reddit
+    + Youtube
+    + Twitter